 Igneous Unit 3 consists of two massive lava flows without any clear flow boundary features.
 However, changes in texture, mineralogy, and geochemistry suggest that two flows with separate fractionation histories may be present.
 The first flow is identified as Subunit 3a.
-It is $10.3 \, \mathrm{m}$ thick $(441.23-451.26 \, \mathrm{mbsf})$ and consists of a highly clinopyroxene-plagioclase phyric massive basalt flow with a fine-grained groundmass.
-Subunit 3b is a thick (>43.7 $\, \mathrm{m}$ ; 451.26-495.0 $\, \mathrm{mbsf}$ ), relatively featureless massive basalt flow that is moderately to highly pyroxene-plagioclase $\pm$ olivine phyric.
+It is 10.3 m thick (441.23-451.26 mbsf) and consists of a highly phyric clinopyroxene-plagioclase massive basalt flow with a fine-grained groundmass.
+Subunit 3b is a thick (>43.7 m; 451.26-495.0 mbsf), relatively featureless massive basalt flow that is moderately to highly pyroxene-plagioclase \pm olivine phyric.

 Broadly, two stages of alteration can be identified intermittently throughout the igneous units: (1) a higher temperature alteration chlorite-sericite-zeolite facies and (2) a subsequent, lower temperature Fe oxyhydroxide alteration.
 The higher temperature alteration was more pervasive and resulted in pyrite, calcite, chlorite, and zeolite filling vesicles, veins, and fractures.
 The intensity of this alteration was moderate through Unit 1 and Subunit 3a but decreased in intensity toward the bottom of Subunit 3b.
 The low-temperature, more oxidizing episode of alteration is patchy and often seen localized around fractures, which provided fluid pathways.
 The more oxidizing alteration episode happened secondarily and often removed vesicle and vein filling.
-It is observed mostly in Unit 1.
+It was observed mostly in Unit 1.